-I joined CHSS in November 2016 as a Research Manager providing research support and contributing to mixed methods researcher across primary care within the East Kent commissioning landscape and project managing a national study to understand ‘Optimum Hospice at Home Services for End of Life Care’ funded by the NIHR Health Services and Delivery Research programme.
-In 2019, I moved role to work for the NIHR Applied Research Collaboration Kent Surrey Sussex as a Programme Manager and Senior Research Fellow.
+Having conducted her PhD at Imperial College London, Melanie moved into clinical research in cancer and infectious disease including clinical trials working with work with academics, clinicians and multi-disciplinary health professionals within University, charity and NHS settings across public health, secondary, primary, community and social care sectors.
+In 2016 she joined CHSS as a Research Manager providing research support and contributing to mixed methods research set within the Kent commissioning landscape and project managing a national study to understand ‘Optimum Hospice at Home Services for End of Life Care’.
+In 2019, she moved role to work for the NIHR Applied Research Collaboration Kent Surrey Sussex where she still has a senior strategic leadership role alongside her research portfolio.

 My current projects span population health across public health, primary and community care.
 Through a wide range of projects, I am interested in exploring health service delivery, patient self-management and circumstances impacting health at the individual and place level including wider determinants of health.